-During the three months ended March 31, 2022, we recognized costs, net of amounts probable of recovery from insurance carriers, of \$85 million.
-We did not recognize any such costs during the three months ended March 31, 2023.
-As of March 31, 2023, we had a remaining undiscounted gross liability of approximately \$100 million related to the Line 901 incident, which aggregate amount is reflected in "Current liabilities" on our Condensed Consolidated Balance Sheet.
+We did not recognize any costs, net of amounts probable of recovery from insurance carriers, during the three months ended March 31, 2024 and 2023.
+As of March 31, 2024, we had a remaining undiscounted gross liability of approximately \$90 million related to the Line 901 incident, which aggregate amount is reflected in "Current liabilities" on our Condensed Consolidated Balance Sheet.
 As discussed above, we maintain insurance coverage, which is subject to certain exclusions and deductibles, in the event of such liabilities.
-As of March 31, 2023, our incurred costs for the Line 901 incident have exceeded our insurance coverage limit of \$500 million related to our 2015 insurance program applicable to the Line 901 incident by \$240 million.
-Through March 31, 2023, we had collected, subject to customary reservations, approximately \$280 million out of the \$505 million of release costs that we believe are probable of recovery from insurance carriers (including the 2015 insurance program and our directors and officers (D&O) insurance policies), net of deductibles.
-Therefore, as of March 31, 2023, we have recognized a long-term receivable of approximately \$225 million for the portion of the release costs that we believe is probable of recovery from insurance, net of deductibles and amounts already collected.
+As of March 31, 2024, our incurred costs for the Line 901 incident have exceeded our insurance coverage limit of \$500 million related to our 2015 insurance program applicable to the Line 901 incident by \$250 million.
+Through March 31, 2024, we had collected, subject to customary reservations, approximately \$280 million out of the \$505 million of release costs that we believe are probable of recovery from insurance carriers (including the 2015 insurance program and our directors and officers (D&O) insurance policies), net of deductibles.
+Therefore, as of March 31, 2024, we have recognized a long-term receivable of approximately \$225 million for the portion of the release costs that we believe is probable of recovery from insurance, net of deductibles and amounts already collected.
 We anticipate that the process to enforce our coverage claims with respect to the Class Action Settlement will take time and, accordingly, have recognized such amount as a long-term asset in "Other assets" on our Condensed Consolidated Balance Sheet.

 We have completed the required clean-up and remediation work as determined by the Unified Command and the Unified Command has been dissolved; however, we expect to make payments for additional legal, professional and regulatory costs during future periods.
 Taking into account the costs that we have included in our total estimate of costs for the Line 901 incident and considering what we regard as very strong defenses to the claims made in our remaining Line 901 lawsuits, we do not believe the ultimate resolution of such remaining lawsuits will have a material adverse effect on our consolidated financial condition, results of operations or cash flows.

 Other Litigation Matters.
 On July 19, 2022 Hartree Natural Gas Storage, LLC ("Hartree") filed a lawsuit under seal in the Superior Court for the State of Delaware asserting claims against PAA Natural Gas Storage, L.P. and PAA arising out of a Membership Interest Purchase Agreement relating to the 2021 sale of the Pine Prairie Energy Center natural gas storage facility to Hartree.
 We believe the claims are without merit and that the outcome of the lawsuit will not have a material adverse effect on our financial condition, results of operations or cash flows.
-We intend to vigorously defend against the claims asserted in this lawsuit.
+We intend to vigorously defend against the claims asserted in this lawsuit, which is currently scheduled for trial in May 2024.